AGiLe-IIITB/face_detection/README.md

 # face_detection
-It uses detects face (using the dlib library)
+It does face detection (using the dlib library)